The Alaskan Economy

 I Vote on the Merits of Each Bill

-I will always vote on the merits of the bill.
-How it is drafted?
+I will vote on the merits of each bill.
+How is it drafted?
 What will it actually do?
 I will not vote on the buzz of the moment.
-I will always oppose well-intended, but poorly drafted, legislation such as SB 91 (the so-called Crime Reform Bill that ended up putting more arrested criminals back on the streets instead of helping youthful offenders).
-Rep. Josephson and I, as former prosecutors, offered amendments that were not adopted.
-Next session I look forward to working with him and other members of both parties to fix the bill.
+I will always oppose well-intended, but poorly drafted, legislation such as SB 91 (the so-called Crime Reform Bill that ended up putting more criminals back on the streets).
+As a former prosecutor, I knew this bill would be a disaster for our community.